rolinh/dfc/HACKING.md

   * use c89 (the only exception being for using uint64_t type)
   * your code must fit in 80 columns wide with a TAB of 8
   * always check what a function returns if it is non-void.
-If you do not care about what's returned, explicitly declare it by casting it to void.
+If you do not care about what is returned, explicitly declare it by casting it to void.
   * preferably use 'git format patch' to generate your patch
   * your patch must improve dfc in one way or another